-Burn, Fire and Explosion Hazard
+Burn, Fire, Explosion and Product Damage Hazard

 - Burner flame should not extend beyond the edge of the cooking utensil.
-The flame could burn you and cause poor cooking results. - Be sure all control knobs are turned to OFF when you are not cooking.
+The flame can burn you and cause poor cooking results. - Be sure all control knobs are turned to OFF when you are not cooking.
 Someone could be burned or a fire could start if a burner is accidentally left ON. - If the flame should go out while cooking, or if there is a strong gas odor, turn the burners OFF.
 Wait five minutes for the gas odor to disappear before relighting burner.
 If gas odor is still present, see safety note on page 3.
-Failure to follow these precautions could result in explosion or fire.
+Failure to follow these precautions could result in explosion or fire. - Do not leave an empty utensil, or one which has boiled dry, on a hot surface burner.
+The utensil can overheat and may damage the utensil or cooking product.